 Distributions.
-Maryland permits any distribution authorized by the board of directors to be made if, after the distribution, the corporation would not be insolvent in either the "equity sense" (inability to pay debts as they become due in the usual course) or the "balance sheet sense" (assets being less than the sum of liabilities plus senior liquidation preferences) (§§2-309, 2-311).
-In addition, the corporation is permitted to make a distribution even if it may be considered insolvent in the "balance sheet sense" so long as the distribution is made from (i) the net earnings of the corporation for the fiscal year in which the distribution is made, (ii) its net earnings for the preceding fiscal year or (iii) the sum of its net earnings for the preceding fiscal year or (iii) the sum of its net earnings for the preceding fiscal year or (iii) the sum of its net earnings for the preceding eight fiscal quarters (§2-311(a)(2)).
+Maryland permits any distribution authorized by the board of directors to be made if, after the distribution, the corporation would not be insolvent in either the "equity sense" (inability to pay debts as they become due in the usual course) or the "balance sheet sense" (assets being less than the sum of liabilities plus senior liquidation preferences) (§§2-309(b), 2-311).
+In addition, the corporation is permitted to make a distribution even if it may be considered insolvent in the "balance sheet sense" so long as the distribution is made from (1) the net earnings of the corporation for the fiscal year in which the distribution is made, (2) its net earnings for the preceding fiscal year or (3) the sum of its net earnings for the preceding eight fiscal quarters (§2-311(a)(2)).
 Delaware's dividend statute (§170) is based upon the artificial concept of "surplus" and the ambiguous concept of current "net profits."
 In addition, for purposes of determining compliance with the insolvency tests, Maryland permits the assets to be valued on the basis of a "fair valuation" of the assets or upon any other "reasonable" method rather than limiting application of the tests to the financial statements (§2-311(b)).
 Delaware has no comparable statute.

 Maryland also permits the board of directors to delegate to a committee of the board the power to authorize a distribution and to fix the amount and other terms of the distribution (§2-411(a)).
 After authorizing a distribution and providing for a procedure for determining the maximum amount of the distribution, the board or a committee of the board may delegate to an officer of the corporation the power to fix the amount and other terms of the distribution (§2-309(d)).
-Delaware has no comparable statute, although (a) for a corporation formed before July 1, 1996, it does permit the certificate of incorporation, bylaws or board resolution to "expressly" provide for a committee to "declare a dividend" or "to authorize the issuance of stock"(§141(c)(1)) and (b) for all other corporations, it places no limit on the committee's power to declare a dividend or other distribution (§141(c)(2)).
+Delaware has no comparable statute, although (1) for a corporation formed before July 1, 1996, it does permit the certificate of incorporation, bylaws or board resolution to "expressly" provide for a committee to "declare a dividend" or "to authorize the issuance of stock"(§141(c)(1)) and (2) for all other corporations, it places no limit on the committee's power to declare a dividend or other distribution (§141(c)(2)).